MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-and-manage-terms.md

 ### Delete term
 <a name="__delete_a_term"> </a>

 1. Select **Delete term**.
 A warning dialog box appears stating *If you delete this term, any terms below it will also be deleted.
-Terms that are shared with other term sets will be placed in the Orphaned terms term set under System.*
+Terms that are shared with other term sets will be placed in the Orphaned terms term set under System*.

 2. Select **Delete**.

 ### Pin term
 <a name="__pin_term_to"> </a>

 1. Select **Pin term**.
-The **Pint term to** panel appears.
+The **Pin term to** panel appears.

 2. Select the target term set or term where you want to pin the term.